 There are network providers that allow you to exceed data temporarily, in cases when demand for your site content is especially high.
 Their hardware should be configured to know when this needs to be done.
 But, be prepared to pay extra for that option.
 You need to contact your service provider to check if that option is available to you or not.

 Mistakes of Businesses That Want to Scale WP Websites

 While business owners may mistakenly see WordPress as a software, experienced developers know that WordPress is a powerful framework that is able to solve complex business problems.

 WordPress, as a core CMS platform, includes a good number of features available by default to different audiences.
 Professional WordPress developers working on high-scale solutions carefully investigate the existing code base and tap into the hosting infrastructure in order to identify areas for improvement.

 You can learn about some of the most common mistakes of businesses that want to scale their WP websites in our CEO and Chief WordPress Architect, Mario Peshev’s article:

 Getting the Right Hosting Plan

-In lots of cases, to scale your website successfully, as they said in the movie, “Jaws” – You’ll need a bigger boat!
+In lots of cases, to scale your website successfully, as they said in the movie, “Jaws” – You’re gonna need a bigger boat!

-There are thousands of web hosting options to choose from today, but the best ones must meet the following requirements:
+There are numerous web hosting options to choose from today, but the best ones must meet the following requirements: